This post may contain affiliate links, review our disclosure policy for details

 8. Dish washing soap

-Those dirty dishes are not going to clean themselves, so dish washing soap it is.
+Those dirty dishes are not going to clean themselves, so dishwashing soap it is.
 If you’re washing your baby’s bottles, cleaning the dirty casserole dish that your wonderful neighbors dropped off for you with a warm delicious meal.
 And now you have to give it back to them clean, dish washing soap is a non-baby item you need to stock up on before baby arrives.

 9. Laundry detergent

 It’s amazing how much laundry you have to do after your baby arrives.
 Mostly of your baby’s clothes!
 Please stock up on laundry detergent and be prepared because you’re going to need it.
 I loved this baby Dreft one (it has nearly 5 stars!) for my babies clothes and this one for my hubby and I.

 You might think that the toothpaste you recently purchased is going to be enough for after the baby is born.
 It might and it might not.
 You never know if some of your friends and family members will want to stay over for a couple of days to help you.
 Stock up on a couple of these toothpaste and have peace of mind that your guests will not have to run to the store to buy their own.